johndru-astrophysics/blog/introspection-of-python-dataclasses/draft.md

 ## Step 4: Determining the default value of a field, and if it is required

-Each field can have a default value, it is has no default value, then the field is required.
+Each field can have a default value, if it has no default value, then the field is required.

 We are going to create a function to return the default value, like this: